peteroupc/html3dutil/tutorials/camera.md

 ### Overview of Transformations <a id=Overview_of_Transformations></a>

-Here is an overview of transformations used in the graphics system and the HTML 3D library.
+The HTML 3D library uses the following transformations:

 * A _world matrix_ transforms an object's own coordinates to _world space_,
 the coordinate system shared by every object in the scene.
 The world matrix is not discussed in this page.
 * A _view matrix_ transforms coordinates in world space to _camera space_ or _eye space_.
 * A _projection matrix_ transforms coordinates in camera space to _clip space_.

-* Additionally, the graphics pipeline (outside the HTML 3D library) converts the clip space coordinates to _normalized device coordinates_, then _window space_ coordinates when drawing objects on the screen.
+Additionally, the graphics pipeline (outside the HTML 3D library) converts the clip space coordinates to _normalized device coordinates_, then _window space_ coordinates when drawing objects on the screen.